 Sample Size Matters was created by Tracey L. Weissgerber, Ph.D., and Stacey J. Winham, Ph.D.
 Drs.
 Weissgerber and Winham have collaborated on a number of high-impact studies in the field since 2014, including their influential 2015 PLOS Biology paper on bar graphs.

 Dr. Winham is a faculty member in the Division of Computational Biology, Department of Quantitative Health Sciences, and leader of biostatistics education at Mayo Clinic.

-Dr. Weissgerber is a faculty member in the Division of Nephrology and Hypertension at Mayo Clinic and a group leader and metaresearcher at the Berlin Institute of Health Quality, Ethics, Open Science, Translation (QUEST) Center at Charité — Universitätsmedizin.
+Dr. Weissgerber is a former Mayo Clinic faculty member in the Division of Nephrology and Hypertension and a group leader and metaresearcher at the Berlin Institute of Health Quality, Ethics, Open Science, Translation (QUEST) Center at Charité — Universitätsmedizin.